-These changes also necessitate the exploration of new partnership strategies and the development of service trades associated with flow management made possible by digital innovation.
+These changes also require the exploration of new partnership strategies and the development of service trades associated with flow management made possible by digital innovation.

 Looking after and assisting human assets

 The acceleration of adaptation has led to changes in organization, working conditions and jobs.
-The adoption of new working methods and tools has impacted on certain types of working practice.
-In this domain, quality of social dialogue and change management is a powerful lever that encourages each individual to embrace new approaches.
+The adoption of new working methods and tools has impacted certain types of working practices.
+In this domain, quality of social dialogue and change management are powerful levers that encourage the individual to embrace new approaches.